hai-vr/documentation/docs/products/h-view/index.md

 Developers can open the README.md for instructions on how to enable that functionality.
 :::

+### Costumes

+The Costumes tab will search for `.png` files starting with `avtr_` in your VRChat Users folder.
+The filename is the avatar ID.

 ### OSC Address tabs

 The following tabs are directly sourced from the OSC addressed received from VRChat's OSC Query service: